I’m finding a lot of peace in drawing nasturtiums. Sometimes I’m even late leaving the house because I stop to draw them.

 “She must have had warnings before…” says Scott.

-“Oh—actually, the other day?” says Jenine, and launches the story of Tanya bothering the Wizard of Oz cast, talking to Gary Wilmot, as a fan, for ages then asking for an autograph; “Please write ‘Love, The Lion’!”
+“Oh—actually, the other day?” says Jenine, and tells the story of Tanya bothering the Wizard of Oz cast, talking to Gary Wilmot, as a fan, for ages then asking for an autograph; “Please write ‘Love, The Lion’!”

 Inside is darker than out—candles and amber chandeliers.
 Michelle’s at the bar.

 We embrace and I don’t even notice the crushed ice and passion fruit in her hand until we release.